 Naming of colours is not a precise linguistic art.
 Anyone can name a colour whatever they like, and many do.
 Colours generated by RGB methodology (described below) on a television screen or computer monitor may not exactly match those produced by ink or paint, as anyone who prints directly from a web page and expects the paper image to look identical in tone will know.
 Different monitors, different printers and different ink compositions will also vary in the results they produce.
 What's more the manufacturers or suppliers of inks and paints are free to call their range whatever they choose to.
 For example the term 'garnet' may be used for one shade by one authority, whilst another may use an entirely different name, or they may apply garnet to a subtly different tone (Not perhaps too surprising as garnet gem stones themselves vary considerably in tone).
 In this short page, only one method of creating colour will be used, and hopefully colour reproduction will be faithful on the monitor you are using.
 As readers will be viewing on a visual display unit, I will employ the RGB system.

-The decision to produce this page came about as a result of my own love of databases.
+The decision to write this article came about as a result of my own love of databases.
 I write databases on all kinds of subjects including plant and flower descriptions.
-Flowers come in all shades and hues and many of course are of a colour which is light or dark red, or red tinged with purple or orange.
-I look at various colour charts to descibe these colours, but quite honestly some of the shades in the charts seem to be indiscernably different from each other, whilst the same name sometimes seems to be applied to markedly different colours.
+Flowers come in all shades and hues and many of course are of a colour which is light or dark red, or red-tinged with purple or orange.
+I look at various colour charts to describe these colours, but quite honestly some of the shades in the charts seem to be indiscernibly different from each other, whilst the same name sometimes seems to be applied to markedly different colours.

 This page is my attempt to identify the characteristics of some of the best known shades of red.

 Creation of Red Using the RGB Colour Model